 Some Definitions if you need them

-This paragraph isn’t detailed try this book Business Maths here.
+This paragraph isn’t detailed, I’m working on the assumption you know this.
+If you need more detail check out the book.
 Gross refers to the total (everything) and net refers to the part of the total that really matters (what you take home, or were left with).
 The revenue is what you make (income) from sales, minus discounts and rebates via the main operations of the business.
 Finally, the cost of goods sold (abbreviated COGS) is a combined value that takes into account numerous out-going money streams such as all the costs of purchase, transport, packaging, material, labour, allocated overhead to store (this is oversimplification it also uses LIFO or FIFO).
 The goods not sold is deferred as a cost of inventory until the inventory sells or gets written down in value.

 If we know our cost, and selling price, and we want to know the mark-up percentage.

 If we don’t have the selling price, but we know the total cost or cost price and have a 42% mark up.
 For this step, we need to keep in mind that 42% can also be written as 0.42.